Churn rate

-Churn rate (sometimes called attrition rate), in its broadest sense, is a measure of the number of individuals or items moving out of a collective group over a specific period.
+Churn rate (also known as attrition rate, turnover, customer turnover, or customer defection) is a measure of the proportion of individuals or items moving out of a group over a specific period.
 It is one of two primary factors that determine the steady-state level of customers a business will support.

-Derived from the butter churn, the term is used in many contexts but most widely applied in business with respect to a contractual customer base.
+Churn is widely applied in business for contractual customer bases.
 Examples include a subscriber-based service model as used by mobile telephone networks and pay TV operators.
-The term is often synonymous with turnover, for example participant turnover in peer-to-peer networks.
-Churn rate is an input into customer lifetime value modeling, and can be part of a simulator used to measure return on marketing investment using marketing mix modeling.
+Churn rate can also be the input into customer lifetime value modeling and used to measure return on marketing investment with marketing mix modeling.
+The term comes from the image of agitation of cream in a butter churn.

+Calculation

+Churn rate is calculated by dividing the total number of individuals, customers, or items lost during a period divided by total number of individuals during the same period.

+For example, if your company lost 50 customers in month, while having a total of 500 customers at the start of the month, the total churn rate is 10% (50/500*100 = 10%).

+An alternative calculation for churn is to divide by the number of customers acquired during the same time period, rather than total number of customers.